gilburns/Installomator-wiki/Labels-Reference-guide-to-fields.md

     `blockingProcesses=( $name )`
   When a package contains multiple applications, _all_ should be listed, e.g:
-    `blockingProcesses=( "Keynote" "Pages" "Numbers" )` When a workflow has no blocking processes, use `blockingProcesses=( NONE )`
+    `blockingProcesses=( "Keynote" "Pages" "Numbers" )` When a workflow has no blocking processes or it should not be checked (if the pkg will handle this), use `blockingProcesses=( NONE )`

 - `pkgName`: (optional, only used for `dmgInPkg` and `dmgInZip`)